Frequently Asked Questions

 Can you help me book accommodation?

-On occasion we can offer discounts on accommodation in Oxford.
+On occasion we can offer discounts on accommodation in the city of Oxford.
 However, as a basic principle all delegates, Faculty Advisors, and Assistant Directors are responsible for sourcing their own accommodation.

 What do you recommend doing for meals?

 On occasion we can offer meal packages for one or more meals, however apart from these all delegates, Faculty Advisors, and Assistant Directors are responsible for sourcing their own meals.
-Our venue is located in the centre of Oxford with many restaurants and supermarkets nearby, with food options for all price brackets available.
+Our venues are located in the centre of Oxford with many restaurants and supermarkets nearby, with food options for all price brackets available.

 Who should I contact in an emergency?